 The design of spaser based on a gain nanorod placed near plasmonic metal with the dimensions in micrometers has been considered in Ref. \cite{oulton09_Plasmon_lasers,motavas19_low_threshold_nanolaser}.
 Recently, the topological spasers of type I and II were introduced\cite{wu20_Topological_spaser,ghimire20_Topological_nanospaser,ghimire21_TMDC_based}, where the spaser dynamics is protected by nontrivial topological properties of either a plasmonic system\cite{wu20_Topological_spaser} or a gain medium\cite{ghimire20_Topological_nanospaser,ghimire21_TMDC_based}.

 Spaser can be understood as a nanoplasmonic counterpart of a normal laser\cite{maiman1960stimulated}.
 It consists of two major components: a metal resonator and a gain medium.
-Usually, the metal is silver due to its low non-radiative losses, however, gold or aluminum can be also used for the spaser operating at high frequency.
+Usually, the metal is silver due to its low non-radiative losses, however, gold or aluminum can also be used for the spaser operating at high frequency.
 The gain medium is usually dye molecules, with the gap close to the SP frequency.
-Apart form dyes, materials\cite{liu13_three_band_model,with_2019_morphology,nematollahi20_Topological_resonance_Weyl} with non-linear effects that exhibit topological resonance, have also been studied as a suitable gain.
+Apart from dyes, materials\cite{liu13_three_band_model,with_2019_morphology,nematollahi20_Topological_resonance_Weyl} with non-linear effects that exhibit topological resonance, have also been studied as a suitable gain.
 Additionally, the system may also be placed in an appropriate dielectric environment, which can be used to adjust the SP frequency of a nanosphere.

-The two basic possibilities how a gain medium can be introduced into a spaser system is shown in Fig. \ref{two_setup}: i) gain encapsulating the solid nanosphere ii) gain placed inside a metal nano shell.
+The two basic possibilities of how a gain medium can be introduced into a spaser system are shown in Fig. \ref{two_setup}: i) gain encapsulating the solid nanosphere ii) gain placed inside a metal nanoshell.
 Below, we consider only the first case when the gain is placed outside the solid silver metal nanosphere as shown in Fig. \ref{two_setup}a.
+Additionally, this system is placed in water which will further help to adjust the LSP frequency($\omega_{\mathrm{sp}}$).

-Theoretical modeling\cite{stockman10_Nanoscale_quantum_generator} of such nanolaser\cite{noginov09_Spaser_based_nanolaser} is mostly in agreement with the experimental results, apart from the behavior of the spaser at large gain.
+Theoretical modeling\cite{stockman10_Nanoscale_quantum_generator} of such nanolaser\cite{noginov09_Spaser_based_nanolaser} is mostly in agreement with the experimental results, apart from the behavior of the spaser at a large value of electric pumping.
 In the present paper, we are using the same theoretical model\cite{stockman10_Nanoscale_quantum_generator} of spaser with some modifications, which can address the unexplained behavior.
-Namely, we consider three-level model for the gain while in Ref.\ \cite{stockman10_Nanoscale_quantum_generator} only two levels were introduced for the gain medium.
+Namely, we consider a three-level model for the gain while in Ref.\ \cite{stockman10_Nanoscale_quantum_generator} only two levels were introduced for the gain medium.